Prescriptions

 You can also:

-• bring the paper form to the surgery, Monday to Friday
+• bring our paper form to the surgery, Monday to Friday

 • post it to us with a stamped addressed envelope